 How to find the maze

-A better question might be how to find your way out of the maze (ba dum tish – I’m here all week.
-Try the fish).
+A better question might be how to find your way out of the maze (ba dum tish.
+I’m here all week, folks.
+Try the salmon mousse).